houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 In particular, `all_binary_strings_in_ascending_order` is finite in length (in our case, it's the number of characters taken to write our Python snippet once converted to binary).
 One should distinguish between the fact that `all_binary_strings_in_ascending_order` generates infinitely many strings and that its code is finite in length.
 We're solely concerned with its finite code length.

 Moreover, the loop and check are both of finite length.
 The check contains the `kolmogorov_complexity` function which itself contains the `perfect_compress` function.
 We need to impose that `perfect_compress` is of finite length.
-If it's not, then we would have a function infinite in length which already proves our claim that there is no perfect compression algorithm.
+If it's not, then we would have a function infinite in length which woulf already prove our claim that there is no perfect compression algorithm.

 Secondly, let's call `berry` with some input `2 * BERRY_LENGTH`.
 So, `berry(2 * BERRY_LENGTH)` returns the smallest possible string `b` that can be compressed with at least `2 * BERRY_LENGTH` characters.
 In other words, `b` cannot be compressed in fewer than `2 * BERRY_LENGTH` characters.